cpm-code/personal-HEVC/README.md

 2026-02-12
 - Dialogue Normalisation for AC3/EAC3 fix to -31 [0 dB] (Testing)
-- UI for Dolby Dialogue Normalisation defeat
+- UI for Dolby Dialogue Normalisation defeat - off by default, enabled defeat in System -> Audio -> Passthrough
 - Refresh to latest upstream heads
 - Reduce Delta of sync ng (WIP)
 - Minor fixes and enhancements